roma-p/kioku/README.md

 I've been studying japanese / chinese for a few years now and I heavily relied on Anki for learning words and kanjis.
 But in the process, I struggled with two issuses :

 - When checking in a japanese dictionnary for synonyms or words using a given kanji, I was overwhelmed by the amount of data I had to navigate around before finding what I wanted...
 - With my decks getting bigger and bigger (by the time I reached 3000 fashcards), I realized that I was often confusing mnemonics I used for similar cards because the interval of time between their respective revision was very long, despite the two cards were easy to confuse.
-I occured to me that  I needed cross-revision based on other criterium (eg : words with same/similar kanjis, with similar prononciations, adverbs etc..) in addition to the traditionnal Anki revision.
+It occured to me that  I needed cross-revision based on other criterium (eg : words with same/similar kanjis, with similar prononciations, adverbs etc..) in addition to the traditionnal Anki revision.

 Therefore, kioku is aiming to provide user with :

-- a dictionnary only inlcuding data from user's anki decks, so user can easily navigate, in a web interface, every word he ever studied.
-IF A WORD IS IN THE DICTIONNARY, USER LEARNT IT, HE SHOULD KNOW IT.
+- a dictionnary only inlcuding data from user's anki decks, so user can easily navigate, in a web interface, every word he ever studied. **if a word is in the dictionnary, user learnt it, he should know it**.
 - an easy way to list those words by :
     + tag (useally grammatical role)
     + categorie (usually semantic field)